 A-List | 1st row seating: These are the guests you really must invite to your small wedding in Amsterdam.
 This list should include your grandparents, closest family members, siblings and friends.
 These are the people who hold a special place in your heart.

-B-List | 2nd row seating: Guests such as friends and close relatives, whom you want to invite to your wedding.
+B-List | 2nd row seating: Guests such as friends and close relatives, whom you want to invite.
 This group consists of individuals you genuinely value but may not have the space or budget to accommodate at this time.

-C-List | 3rd row seating: Guests such as workmates, your boss, and relatives you don’t see often can be invited to your wedding.
+C-List | 3rd row seating: Guests such as workmates, your boss, and relatives you don’t see often can be invited to your small Amsterdam city wedding.
 However, be aware that you’re not obliged to invite those with whom you have no connection.
 Remember, this day is about celebrating love and commitment, so keep your priorities in mind.

 D-List | 4th row seating: Neighbours & plus ones; It’s essential to prioritise inviting those who truly matter to you rather than feeling pressured to invite everyone.
 If your budget allows and you have additional funds for catering and the venue, consider adding someone from your D-list.

-Tip 12• Small wedding in Amsterdam tips
+Tip 12• Small Amsterdam city wedding tips

 Herengracht tussen Brouwersgracht en Blauwburgwal Amsterdam